mohamadi-sara20/algorithms/ch5/exercises.md

 ```
 Two configurations that lead to hiring exactly twice:
 (a) second best candidate being the first person
-(b) best candidate being the second to be interview
+(b) best candidate being the second to be interviewed

 #a = 1 * (n-1)!
 #b = (n-2) * 1 * (n-2)! (first person cannot be the best candidate and the second best candidate; second best being first was coundted in case (a)).